German Community: History

 Founded on 4 December 1949, the German Community succeeded the German Union of August Haußleiter, a political organization that explicitly opposed both representative democracy and the Nazi-system in favour of a "true Volksgemeinschaft", while advocating for a unified Germany in alliance with France, independent from both the United States and the Soviet Union.
 Several smaller, mainly expelle, groups were also involved in the foundation of the party.
 The first party leader was Kurt Graebe, who served in the office from 1950 to 1952, when he was replaced by August Haußleiter who led the party until its dissolution.

 The main propaganda organ of the German Community was a newspaper of the same name, Deutsche Gemeinschaft, that was published in Munich between 1951 and 1979 (then as the newspaper of the AUD, later renamed to Die Unabhängigen).
 By 1963, up to 10,000 copies were distributed per edition.

 Since the 1950 Bavarian state election up until 1954, the party was represented in the Bavarian state parliament through an electoral alliance with the All-German Bloc/League of Expellees and Deprived of Rights (GB/BHE), being awarded six of the 26 seats won by the alliance, with August Haußleiter serving as the DG-faction leader in parliament.
 A similar electoral success, though the same constellation, was achieved in Württemberg-Baden, where the alliance, this time as a unified parliamentary faction, elected during the 1950 Württemberg-Baden state election, held 16 seats.
-After loosing all their seats in the 1954 Bavarian state election, the German Community decided not to ever enter into alliance with other political parties, a promise which it held until 1965 when it merged into the Action Group of Independent Germans (AUD).
+After losing all their seats in the 1954 Bavarian state election, the German Community decided not to ever enter into alliance with other political parties, a promise which it held until 1965 when it merged into the Action Group of Independent Germans (AUD).